dpteam/twitch-plays/README.md

 Button R: B
 ```

-If necessary, comment out any buttons you don't want to use in the `lib/game.py` script.
+If necessary, comment out any buttons you don't want to use through the `lib/game.py` script.

 After setup, open up your terminal and type `python serve.py`.
 If your username/password is wrong, you will be notified.